rmccrear/codex-lv3-may-2025/week6/ASSIGNMENT_CAPSTONE_PROJECT_MOODLE.md

 #### Report Page
 - Display records from both tables using list patterns (map, reduce, filter)
-- Include options to update and delete records

 #### Form Page
 - Provide at least one form to add new records to the user data table